2026 Formula 2 Championship: Driver changes

-Jak Crawford will leave DAMS Lucas Oil and the series to join the Aston Martin F1 Team as their third driver.
-In his place, Ferrari Driver Academy member Dino Beganovic returns to the team where he made his F2 debut in 2024 as he moves from Hitech TGR.
+DAMS Lucas Oil have a new lineup as Kush Maini moved to ART Grand Prix and Jak Crawford left the series to join the Aston Martin F1 Team as their third driver.
+Ferrari Driver Academy member Dino Beganovic returned to the team where he made his F2 debut in 2024 as he departed Hitech, with whom he finished seventh in 2025, and Roman Bilinski made his series debut after finishing eleventh in FIA F3 with Rodin Motorsport.